A Brief Guide to Providing Insights as a Service

 Principles of Strategic Data Science helps you join the dots between mathematics, programming, and business analysis.
 With a unique approach that bridges the gap between mathematics and computer science, this book takes you through the entire data science pipeline.

-The value of a service product is in simplest terms the difference between benefits and cost.
-The Product provides the benefits of the value equation, visualised below.
+The value of a service product, in simplest terms, is the difference between the benefits and the cost.
+The product provides the benefits of the value equation, visualised below.
 While the product delivers value to the customer, there is also a cost, which is the next dimension in the framework.

 Price

-Whether you are an internal data science team (B2E, Business-to-Employee) or a commercial service provider that assists other organisations with creating value from data (B2B, Business-to-Business), all development has a price.
+Whether you are an internal data science team or a commercial service provider that assists other organisations with creating value from data, all development has a price.
 However, the monetary cost of a data product is only one dimension of the total Price equation.

 The time cost also extends to the development phase as the input from end users is essential.
 A data professional relies on the detailed, contextual knowledge of the end-user to create insights.